dortegas/bikesharing/README.md

   - Framework: Python 3.9.7, Jupyter Notebook and Pandas 1.2.4
   - Datasource: 201908-citibike-tripdata.csv from <a href="https://ride.citibikenyc.com/system-data">Citi Bike Trip Histories</a>
   - Visual analytics platform: Tableau Public 2021.4.1

+## Results
+We created a story that explains why we think, given the data, that starting a bike sharing company in Des Moines is a good idea. [link to dashboard](https://public.tableau.com/app/profile/david.ortega.segura/viz/citibike_16401910386320/Citibike)